Make your own green holiday wreath

 Finally, having decked your halls with sustainable boughs, tell Santa you've been very, very good indeed.

 Story by Lindsay Kurz.
 This article originally appeared in Plenty in December 2008.
-The story was added to MNN.com in November 2009.
+The story was added to MNN.com.

 Also on MNN: DIY Christmas tree ornaments